Samko566/CarRent/README.md

+# CarRent
-# CarRent - online store written in .net Core using EF and MSSQL with Linq
+Online store written in .net Core MVC using EF and MSSQL with Linq